socialmedia-class/socialmedia-class.github.io/index.md

 - paper summaries (20% individual, about 10 papers)
 - in-class presentation (20% group of two)
 - participation in class discussions - including Piazza (15% individual)
-- a research project or programming homework #3 (optional, 20% individual or group)
+- a research project or programming homework #3 (optional, 20% bonus, individual or group)

 [//]: <> (: &nbsp;&nbsp;&nbsp;&nbsp; This is a project-based course (total 100 points).
 Instead of exams, you will do three hands-on programming assignments.
 Everyone can have 3 free late days without penalty.
 After you have used your free late days, you will lose 20% per day that your assignment is submitted late. )